-Spotlight Not Working on macOS Monterey?
+Spotlight Not Working on macOS Ventura?
 Reindex It to Fix

-Have you ever encountered any of the following problems on macOS Monterey?
+Have you ever encountered any of the following problems on macOS Ventura?

 - Spotlight doesn't show apps.